Dodgers vs. Rockies Probable Starting Pitching - September 26

 - Miller will look to finish five or more innings for the ninth start in a row.

-- He has made 20 appearances and finished three of them without allowing an earned run.
+- In 20 appearances this season, he has finished three without allowing an earned run.

 Try FanDuel Fantasy today with our link and make your perfect team!

-- His most recent time out was on Wednesday against the San Diego Padres, when the right-hander threw 6 1/3 innings, surrendering two earned runs while allowing five hits.
+- His most recent appearance came on Wednesday against the San Diego Padres, when the right-hander went five scoreless innings while giving up two hits.

-- Anderson is looking to build on a second-game quality start streak in this outing.
+- Feltner is trying to collect his second quality start of the year.

-- Anderson is trying for his third straight appearance lasting five or more innings.
-He averages 4.5 frames per start.
+- Feltner has pitched five or more innings in a game five times this season entering this outing.

-- In four of his 18 total appearances this season he has not given up an earned run.
+- In three of his nine total appearances this season he has not surrendered an earned run.

-- He will take the hill against a Dodgers offense that is hitting .256 as a unit (ninth in the MLB).
-They are also slugging a collective .456 (third in the league) with 240 total home runs (second in MLB play).
+- The opposing Dodgers offense has the third-ranked slugging percentage (.456) and ranks second in home runs hit (240) in all of MLB.
+They have a collective .256 batting average, and are 10th in the league with 1361 total hits and second in MLB play scoring 870 runs.

-- Head-to-head against the Dodgers this season, Anderson has thrown 3 2/3 innings, giving up six earned runs on six hits while striking out six.
+- Head-to-head against the Dodgers this season, Feltner has thrown 4 2/3 innings, giving up five earned runs on four hits while striking out seven.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.